-Jennifer Trudell Early Learner Teacher
+Jennifer Trudell Early Learner Teacher and Co-Director

 Meet Our Faculty

 Tara Kennedy: Tara joined Foothills in 2006 to teach art to students in kindergarten through 9th grade.
 Prior to joining Foothills, Tara was an art educator at the Boise Art Museum, where she taught public programs to all age groups, summer and spring break classes for elementary students, and adult classes.
 She also worked as an instructor for BAM's Artreach program, bringing art to classrooms outside of Ada County.
-From 2002-2004 Tara taught ceramics and sculpture in Bellevue, Washington.
+From 2002-2004, Tara taught ceramics and sculpture in Bellevue, Washington.
 She is currently serving as the Vice President of the Idaho Art Education Association.
 Tara grew up in Idaho and graduated from high school in Cascade, Idaho.
 She enjoys painting and creating all types of art, camping, being in the outdoors, swimming, reading, history, listening to music, science fiction movies, and ice hockey.

 Kevin Kramer: Kevin is in his 17th year as a teacher at Foothills and continues to bring both planning and teaching leadership to the Foothills School team thanks to his broad preparation and experience in science, math, and technology.
 He developed hands-on science and engineering curriculum for students at PCS Edventures, and taught natural and physical sciences and technology to students ages 5-16.
 At the Mountain Cove High School, Kevin developed and taught Introduction to Technology, which included hands-on physics and computer technology applications, to students ages 15-20.
 He has also worked as a research technician for the Department of Fish and Game and a lab assistant at the Puget Sound Institute of Pathology.
 Kevin grew up in Boise and has two sons and a daughter.
 He enjoys coaching soccer, running, skiing, cooking, and gardening.

-Robbie Prokop: Robbie has been teaching at Foothills for 18 years and has primarily taught in the 5th & 6th grade class.
+Robbie Prokop: Robbie has been teaching at Foothills for 18 years and has primarily taught in the 5th & 6th-grade class.
 With a degree in wildlife ecology/biology, he has a strong science background, including a concentration in raptor biology and loves to collaborate with his team members in creating authentic, field-based, hands-on science studies at Foothills.
 In addition to his classroom teaching responsibilities, Robbie also serves as the school's math lead and teaches P.E. to the upper school.
 Robbie's two children both graduated from Foothills and his family has been a cornerstone of the community for almost two decades.
-In his spare time, Robbie takes any opportunity to adventure in the great wide out-there with his wife, Mary Jo and their two, almost-grown, kids - Addie and Blaise.
+In his spare time, Robbie takes any opportunity to adventure in the great wide out-there with his wife, Mary Jo, and their two, almost-grown, kids - Addie and Blaise.
 He loves the world's game and coaches for a local affiliate of the Portland Timbers, enjoys fishing, reading; pretends to garden and be handy; and rides his bike (usually in shorts) to school most days, rain or shine!

 Jennifer Trudell: Jennifer is a teacher in the Early Learner preschool class and has a degree in elementary education from Boise State University.
 She began working with children and educators while still in high school through a cadet teaching experience funded by the Carnegie Foundation.
 She studied both art and literature while attending Western Oregon State College and moved back to Boise to complete her undergraduate degree.
 She began teaching at Foothills School in 1996.
 After being introduced to the Reggio Emilia approach, she attended The Hundred Languages of Children Exhibit and workshop in Fresno, California.
 Jennifer has presented at the Pacific Northwest Association of Independent Schools Fall Conference, Treasure Valley Association for the Education of Young Children Conference, The National Council of Teachers of English Spring Regional Conference and has participated in the National Teachers Choice Book Awards.
-Jennifer's interests include reading, sewing, film history, collecting, and snuggling with her two children.
+Jennifer's interests include reading, sewing, film history, collecting, baking, and spending time with her two children.